redhat-developer/s2i-dotnetcore/1.0/README.md

 * **HTTP_PROXY, HTTPS_PROXY**

-    Configures the HTTP/HTTPS proxy to use when building and running the application.
+    Configures the HTTP/HTTPS proxy used when building and running the application.

 * **NPM_MIRROR**